Rough-legged Buzzard photography

 Maximum 3 persons.

-Included: Guidance to the hide.
-Instructions and installation.
+We guide you to the hide.
 You are expected to find your way back home from the hide on your own after the session ends.

 The hide is a ”no shoes-area” (to avoid snow and water) with warm, woolen slippers to use inside.
 The hide is equipped with comfortable chairs, a loo, a heater, candles, warm blankets, sheepskins and a logbook to read and write in.
 Recommended lenses: 300-600 mm.
 The site offers a very good depth of view meaning you could have use for maximum magnification, but the Buzzards usually come closer.
 A zoom-lense gives you more flexibility.
 It’s not a bad idea to bring both.